Die Numbers on Victorian Sovereigns

 There are many possible reasons for using die numbers.
 The most obvious is to be able to check and control the quality of the dies, particularly if experiments were being conducted into die wear.
 It is possible that different methods of treating and hardening dies may have been carried out, and die numbering would have helped to ascertain which methods of processing were most successful.
 Other possible reasons include quality and security control during production.

-The First Overdie Number We Have Seen - 5 Over 4
+The First Overdie Number We Have Seen - 5 Over 4 (from an 1872 sovereign)

 An Extra Dimension